Relintai/pandemonium_engine_docs/usage/shaders/shaders_style_guide.md

 more important than following this guide to a tee.

 Note:
- Godot's built-in shader editor uses a lot of these conventions
+ Pandemonium's built-in shader editor uses a lot of these conventions
           by default.
 Let it help you.

 Here is a complete shader example based on these guidelines: